|

 Berlin is a larger city in Germany, but it has only a few terrorist attacks, including the most recent one in 2016.
 The last one was on 18 August 2020, when a driver rammed his car into another vehicle, and so injured six people.

 These criminal activities mainly take place in congested or crowded areas.
 Although tourists aren’t the ultimate target of such attacks, they can be victims in case they are in the wrong place at the wrong time.
-That said, compared to other German cities, Berlin is a hot spot.
+That said, compared to most cities, Berlin is a hot spot.

 Scamming